-&lt;sup>44 EPR 487 document 22 (Submission by TSP to Preliminary Reinvestigation Report) page 3 EPR 487 document 22 (Submission by TSP to Preliminary Reinvestigation Report) page 3 Second Preliminary Reinvestigation Report 487 - Wind Towers - China and Korea 3 ORDINARY COURSE OF TRADE 3.1 Introduction TSP contends that the Commission was not able to perform the OCOT assessment in relation to domestic sales of wind towers.
-After considering the Commission's OCOT assessment (in the context of ascertaining an amount for profit in accordance with regulation 45(2)), the ADRP considered it possible that other sales of wind towers may have been sold in the OCOT but were not included.
+Reinvestigation Report 487 - Wind Towers - China and Korea 3 ORDINARY COURSE OF TRADE 3.1 Introduction TSP contends that the Commission was not able to perform the OCOT assessment in relation to domestic sales of wind towers.
+After considering the Commission's OCOT assessment (in the context of ascertaining an amount for profit in accordance with section 45(2) of the Regulation), the ADRP considered it possible that other sales of wind towers may have been sold in the OCOT but were not included.
 The Commission has reinvestigated its approach to whether domestic sales of wind towers were in the OCOT.
 The Commissioner's finding is that TSP had sales of like goods in the OCOT, and sales of like goods that were not in the OCOT.
 This analysis is set out at Confidential Attachment 3 of TSP's dumping margin calculation.
 3.2 TSP's application for review TSP's application to the ADRP for review referred the ADRP to a submission TSP made to the SEF on 13 February 2019 relating to the approach taken for the OCOT test.
-The Commission has also determined that the ordinary course of trade test cannot be fulfilled in relation to TSP's domestic sales of wind towers, in the same way as the Commission found that test could not be fulfilled in the power transformer investigation.
-In its submission, TSP quoted the exporter verification report, which stated:
+The Commission has also determined that the ordinary course of trade test cannot be fulfilled in relation to TSP's domestic sales of wind towers, in the same way as the Commission found that test could not be fulfilled in the power transformer investigation.58 In its submission, TSP quoted the exporter verification report, which stated that:

 The verification team considers that when calculating profit under subsection 45(2) [of the Regulation], each domestic sale is a unique product (but still are like goods) and each sale as a model of wind tower.
-In the absence of weighted average [cost to make and sell (CTMS)] data to conduct a recoverability test, sales at a loss are also considered not recoverable in this case.
-The submission concluded on this topic stating:
+In the absence of weighted average [cost to make and sell (CTMS)] data to conduct a recoverability test, sales at a loss are also considered not recoverable in this case.59 The submission concluded on this topic by stating that:

-As such, we submit that the opinion expressed in SEF, to apply Regulation 45(2) despite the lack of domestic sales of like goods and despite the inability to conduct any ordinary course of trade test, is not sustainable" (emphasis added). &lt;sup>46 Submission by TSP to Continuation 487 (EPR 487 - Document 13) page 6 &lt;sup>47 EPR 487 document 15, page 13.
+As such, we submit that the opinion expressed in SEF, to apply Regulation 45(2) despite the lack of domestic sales of like goods and despite the inability to conduct any ordinary course of trade test, is not sustainable" (emphasis added).60 58 Submission by TSP to Continuation 487 (EPR 487 - Document 13) page 6 59 EPR 487 document 15, page 13.